OCHA-DAP/hdx-scraper-dhs/README.md

 ### Collector for DHS's Datasets
 [![Build Status](https://travis-ci.org/OCHA-DAP/hdx-scraper-dhs.svg?branch=master&ts=1)](https://travis-ci.org/OCHA-DAP/hdx-scraper-dhs) [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-dhs/badge.svg?branch=master&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-dhs?branch=master)

-This script connects to the [DHS API](http://api.dhsprogram.com/#/api-data.cfm) and extracts data country by country creating a dataset per country in HDX.
-The scraper takes around 3 hours to run.
+This script connects to the [DHS API](http://api.dhsprogram.com/#/api-data.cfm) and extracts data country by country creating two datasets per country in HDX (national and subnational).
+The scraper takes around 10 hours to run.
 It makes in the order of 200 reads from DHS and 1000 read/writes (API calls) to HDX in total.
-It does not create temporary files as it puts urls into HDX.
-It is run when DHS make changes (not in their data but for example in their API), in practice this is in the order of once or twice a year.
+It creates around 7000 temporary files of at most 1Mb in size and uploads them into HDX.
+It will be run monthly.

 ### Usage